AmirMasnavi/Industrial-Production-Simulator/documentation/USEI07/01.requirements-engineering/Readme.md

 **From the specifications document:**

->Each workstation processes specific operations for items, and items pass through workstations in a particular sequence.
+>Each workstation processes specific operations for article, and article pass through workstations in a particular sequence.

->The system must analyze the sequence of operations and produce a sorted list of dependencies between workstations, representing the flow of items
+>The system must analyze the sequence of operations and produce a sorted list of dependencies between workstations, representing the flow of article

->The generated flow should show each workstation’s dependency on others based on the order in which items are processed.
+>The generated flow should show each workstation’s dependency on others based on the order in which article are processed.

->The output should be ordered by the number of items processed, allowing for easy identification of frequently used paths.
+>The output should be ordered by the number of article processed, allowing for easy identification of frequently used paths.

 **From the client clarifications:**

 > **Question:**
 Good afternoon, on US7 the following is mentioned:
-The listing should be sorted in descending order of processed items."
+The listing should be sorted in descending order of processed article."
 My question is in relation to the example given:
 "a: m1 -> m5
 b: m1 -> m2 -> m4 -> m5
 c: m1 -> m2 -> m3 -> m5
 d: m1 -> m4 -> m3
 e: m1 -> m3 -> m5
-After the complete processing of these items, the following listing should be produced: m1 : [(m2,2),(m5,1),(m3,1),(m4,1)] m2 : [(m4,1),(m3,1)]
+After the complete processing of these article, the following listing should be produced: m1 : [(m2,2),(m5,1),(m3,1),(m4,1)] m2 : [(m4,1),(m3,1)]
 m3 : [(m5,2)]
 m4 : [(m5,1),(m3,1)]"
-In this example, is the list already sorted in descending order of processed items?
+In this example, is the list already sorted in descending order of processed article?
 If the answer is yes, then I really don't understand the grading criteria
 >
 > **Answer:** In this example,